Telecommunications Universal Service Obligation

-The primary policy question to be addressed in this inquiry is to what extent, in the evolving Australian telecommunications market, Government policies may be required to support universal access to a minimum level of retail telecommunications services.
+The primary policy question addressed in this inquiry is to what extent, in the evolving Australian telecommunications market, Government policies may be required to support universal access to a minimum level of retail telecommunications services.

 This involves a consideration of the nature, scope and objectives of a universal service obligation, whether the retail market for relevant services will deliver appropriate outcomes for consumers without Government intervention and, if not, what options should be considered by Government to deliver universal services and the costs and benefits of these interventions.

 - Government releases Productivity Commission report into the Universal Service Obligation - Joint media release from the Treasurer, Minister for Communications and Minister for Regional Communications

 - Productivity Commission Inquiry into the Universal Service Obligation - Joint media release from the Treasurer, Minister for Communications and Minister for Regional Communications